Everything You Need to Know About Real Estate Insurance

 This policy will cover losses and expenses—such as employee wages and lost business income—when your agency cannot function due to damage to the property.
 For example, if your building catches fire and your employees cannot conduct meetings with clients in the office, this might lead to loss of business income.
 BI insurance can help get businesses back on their feet.

 Errors and omissions (E&O) Insurance

-Real estate E&O insurance is also crucial for real estate brokers.
 Agencies are liable for their agents’ actions.
-For example, an agent from your company could be sued for negligently failing to disclose that the property was the site of a widely-publicized murder.
+For example, an agent from your company could be sued for negligently failing to disclose that the property was the site of a grisly murder.
 In this case, you are responsible for getting your agent out of the situation.
-E&O insurance for realtors comes to your rescue here.
+E&O insurance for realtors comes to your rescue in this instance.

 Commercial Cyber Liability Insurance